InnerSourceCommons/foundation-governance/how-to/create-working-group.md

+# Creating a Working Group in the InnerSource Commons

 This document describes some part of how to create a working group in the InnerSource Commons.

 * Create a _Slack_ channel with the name of your working group.